Claudius Marius Victorius: Significance

 Gennadius's view of Victorius was not flattering:

 Victorinus, a rhetorician of Marseilles, wrote to his son Etherius, a commentary On Genesis, commenting, that is, from the beginning of the book to the death of the patriarch Abraham, and published four books in verse, words which have a savour of piety indeed, but, in that he was a man busied with secular literature and quite untrained in the Divine Scriptures, they are of slight weight, so far as ideas are concerned.

-However, Victorius's work fits into the tradition of Christian writers of the first centuries CE, such as Juvencus, Sedulius, Arator, Cyprianus Gallus, and Avit.
+However, Victorius's work fits into the tradition of Christian writers of the first centuries CE, such as Juvencus, Sedulius, Arator, Cyprianus Gallus, and Avitus.
 Indeed, the transposition of the divine word and/or the celebration of the deeds of saints thrives in the Classical epic form.

 His letter has historical interest, particularly for alluding once or twice to the tribes of Gaul and the barbarians.
 It also mentions the Alans (III, V 192) and Leuques (III, V. 207–209).